 In 1891, Twain and Olivia had to move the family to Europe due to financial issues.
 The family never returned to Hartford, although Twain always missed their home there.
 They sold the property in 1903.

 The home was set to be demolished in 1929 before a friend of the family stepped in to save it from destruction.
 The home was restored between 1955 and 1974.
 The restoration project finished in the same year as the 100th anniversary of the home.

 The Mark Twain Home was renovated once more in 1999, including work on the exterior wood, tile, and terracotta brick, along with a rebuilding of the purple slate roofs.
-This renovation restored the home to how they were while the Twains were living there between 1881-1891.
+This renovation restored the home to how it was while the Twains were living there between 1881-1891.

 How The Twains Lived

 Visits to the Mark Twain Home are by guided tour only, which means you’ll learn all kinds of new information from experts on Twain’s life and his works.
 During your tour, you’ll be in awe of the beauty of the home and be able to envision what life there may have been like for the Twains.

 Twain’s billiards room and private study were located on the top floor.
 Twain spent many late night hours writing in the study.
 He also entertained male guests here and offered them cigars and alcohol.

 Their children were built their own section of the home with a nursery and playroom/classroom.
 Mrs. Clemens tutored her daughters in the classroom on the second floor.

 Some of Twain’s most famous works were written in this home, including The Adventures of Tom Sawyer and Life on the Mississippi.